volker m. welter, professor

 Volker M. Welter studied architecture at the Technische Universität Berlin and received his Ph.D. in history of architecture from the University of Edinburgh.
-He has worked as architectural historian in Berlin, in Scotland (University of Edinburgh and Strathclyde University, Glasgow), and in England (University of Reading).
-1998-2000 Recipient of a Senior Research Grant, Getty Grant Program, Los Angeles.
-During the Academic Year 2007-8, he received a senior fellowship of the Paul Mellon Centre for Studies in British Art.
-During summer 2009, he was a Visiting Scholar at the Centre Canadien d'Architecture, Montreal.
+He has worked as architectural historian, archivist, and lecturer in history of architecture in Berlin, in Scotland (University of Edinburgh and Strathclyde University, Glasgow), and in England (University of Reading).
+From 1998-2000 he was the recipient of a Senior Research Grant, Getty Grant Program, Los Angeles.
+During the academic year 2007-8, he received a Senior Fellowship of the Paul Mellon Centre for Studies in British Art.
+In summer 2009, he was a Visiting Scholar at the Centre Canadien d'Architecture, Montreal.

 Introduction to Architecture and Environment

 Revival Styles in Southern Californian Architecture